East County

 Despite chants of "Aztec Reject" from the SDSU students section, Leaf made an immediate impact.
 A nice cross-court pass found teammate Lucas Devenny for an assist on a jump shot.
 Leaf then added his own pair of jumpers, including a 3-point goal in the final minute.

-"That was awesome," said Foothills Christian head coach BRAF LEAF, Troy's father and himself a former Division I standout for Evansville.
+"That was awesome," said Foothills Christian head coach BRAD LEAF, Troy's father and himself a former Division I standout for Evansville.
 "Those are the only three words I need to say about watching your own son playing major-college ball."

 The Gauchos (5-4) are the preseason favorites to capture the Big West Conference.
 Meanwhile, San Diego State (12-0) currently owns the second-longest winning streak in the nation, trailing only defending national champion Duke (20).